fjp/ppp/ch4-computation/ch4-review.md

 5. What is the difference between a statement and an expression, as described in this chapter?

+An expression computes a value from a set of operands using operators like the ones mentioned in §4.3.
+To produce several values, do something many times, choose among alternatives, or if you want to get input or produce output, in C++, as in many languages, you use language constructs called statements to express those things.

+Two kinds of statements are:

+- expression statements
+- declarations

+An expression statement is simply an expression followed by a semicolon.

 6. What is an lvalue?
 List the operators that require an lvalue.
 Why do these operators, and not the others, require an lvalue?